 Basics of HTML

 An HTML document is a file containing hypertext markup language.
 Such code is based on elements and tags, which provide instructions for formatting the document.
-While there are hundreds of tags in usage today, the content of this section will be limited to tags relevant with the integration of the Booking widget.
+While there are hundreds of tags in usage today, the content of this section will be limited to tags relevant with the implementation of the Booking widget.
 Let’s briefly define some of the HTML concepts that will be used throughout this document.

 HTML Elements and Tags